How to Unclog Shower or Bathtub Drain | Bill Howe

 Don’t let a clogged drain slow you down.

 Living in San Diego allows us to enjoy beautiful days at the beach.
 Whether lying on the sand or catching the next set of big waves, we inevitably get sand on our feet and bodies.
 Over time, this sand, along with hair, soap scum, and mineral deposits, can build up and cause shower and tub drain clogs.
-As a result, we often find ourselves showering ankle-deep in dirty water.

-If you’re tired of standing in a pool of water every time you rinse off or shower, it’s time to take action to fix that blocked drain.
 Stop ignoring drain clogs; they can lead to more significant plumbing problems in the future.
 Learning how to correctly unclog shower drains can help minimize drainage issues.
 We’ve compiled some tips to help you understand how to unclog a shower drain properly.

 Identifying the Problem